 Overview

 In 2022, the final energy consumption in Georgia was 5.2 Mtoe: this represents a growth of 43% or 4%/year since 2013.
-Transport, the one of the largest consuming sector, increase in its share in total final energy consumption since 2013 – from 25.8% to 30.7% in 2022.
+Transport, the one of the largest consuming sectors, increase in its share in total final energy consumption since 2013 – from 25.8% to 30.7% in 2022.
 Over the same period, the share of the residential sector decreased by 9 percentage points (from 39.4% to 30.4%), while services and industry kept a steady share around 11% and 15% accordingly.
-The building sector, comprising residential and services sectors, is the largest consuming sector, accounted for 41% of final energy consumption in 2022.
+The building sector, comprising residential and services sectors, is the largest consuming sector, accounting for 41% of final energy consumption in 2022.

 Figure 1: Final energy consumption by sector (with climatic corrections)